inayatrahimdev/Top-Companies-Data-Analysis/README.md

 - **Professional Presentation**: High-quality visuals and well-organized data representations.

 ## 📂 Data Files

-top_companies.xlsx: Contains the main dataset with company metrics. analysis_notebook.ipynb: Jupyter Notebook with data analysis and visualizations.
+- `top_companies.xlsx`: Contains the main dataset with company metrics.
+- `analysis_notebook.ipynb`: Jupyter Notebook with data analysis and visualizations.

 ## 📧 Contact
 For any questions or suggestions, feel free to reach out at inayatrahim006@gmail.com.